Events / Annual IWCA Conference

 - Workshop: A participatory session that engages attendees in active learning.

-- Special Interest Groups: Informal conversations with colleagues and peers who have similar interests, institutional settings, or identities.
+- Special Interest Groups: Strategic conversations led by colleagues who have similar interests, institutional settings, or identities.

-- Poster Presentation: A research-fair style presentation in which the presenter(s) create a visual argument and informally discuss their research with attendees.
+- Poster Presentation: A research-fair style presentation in which the presenter(s) create a poster to shape their discussion with attendees.

 - Works-in-Process: Roundtable discussions where presenters briefly (5-10 minutes) discuss one of their current (in progress) writing center research projects and then receive feedback.